-Several reasons lay behind the central bank’s decision to raise rates.
-First, financial conditions such as asset prices, which can influence economic behavior and the direction of the economy, have eased since late last year.
-The broad dollar index is roughly unchanged, 10-year Treasury yields are slightly lower, credit spreads are tighter and the S&P 500 Index is up nearly 6% since the Fed raised rates in December.
+1. Financial conditions have eased since late last year.
+Financial conditions are financial variables, including asset prices, that can influence economic behavior and thereby the future state of the economy.
+The broad dollar index is roughly unchanged, 10-year Treasury yields are slightly lower, credit spreads are tighter and the S&P 500 Index is up nearly 5% since the Fed raised rates in December.

-Beyond that, the economy has continued to make progress toward the Fed’s goals of full employment and price stability.
+2. The economy has continued to make progress toward the Fed’s mandated goals of full employment and price stability.
 The labor market continues to be strong, with the economy adding an average of 180,000 jobs per month over the past six months.
-This has kept the unemployment rate below 5%, which is already equivalent to the Fed’s long-run forecast for the so-called non-accelerating inflation rate of unemployment.
+This has kept the unemployment rate steady below 5%, which is already equivalent to the Fed’s long-run forecast for the non-accelerating inflation rate of unemployment, or NAIRU.

-Looking ahead, additional rate hikes will depend on the evolution of financial conditions and continued progress toward the Fed’s goals.
-If financial conditions remain easy and the economy exceeds Fed expectations there may be two more quarter-point hikes this year.
+Looking ahead, additional Fed rate hikes will depend on the evolution of financial conditions and continued progress toward the Fed’s goals.
+On the one hand, if financial conditions remain easy and the economy evolves in a manner that exceeds the Fed’s expectations, then there may be two additional hikes this year.

-However, it is possible that financial conditions could tighten once the market anticipates a faster pace of rate increases, which would allow the Fed to hike more slowly.
-To illustrate this point, financial conditions tightened significantly after the central bank raised the fed funds rate in December 2015 and surprised the market by forecasting four hikes for 2016.
-In the end, the Fed was only able to hike once in 2016 as tighter financial conditions led the Fed to be more cautious about a further removal of monetary accommodation.
+However, we think it is more likely that financial conditions will tighten once the market anticipates a faster pace of rate increases, which will then allow the Fed to hike more slowly.
+To illustrate this point, financial conditions tightened significantly after the Fed raised the fed funds rate in December 2015 and surprised the market by forecasting four hikes for 2016.
+In the end, the Fed was only able to hike once in 2016 as tighter financial conditions led the Fed to be more cautious about further removing monetary accommodation.